matthew-kissinger/Magikarp-Discord-Bot/README.md

 ## Features

-1. **Text Generation**: Utilizing OpenAI's advanced GPT-3 model, Magikarp can generate responses to a wide range of prompts.
+1. **Text Generation**: Utilizing OpenAI's advanced GPT-3.5 chat model, Magikarp can generate responses to a wide range of prompts.
 Whether you're asking a serious question or looking for a humorous conversation, Magikarp has got you covered.

 2. **Image Generation**: Need a picture of a futuristic city?
 Or a cartoon version of a cat?
 Magikarp can generate it for you with OpenAI's Image API.